Wish you could have a detailed conversation with key customers or target prospects to gather feedback about your brand, products, or services?

-Of course it always depends on the objectives of the study, but market research pros usually recommend anywhere from 8 to 14 interviews depending on how difficult the audience is to reach.
+Of course, it always depends on the objectives of the study, but market research companies usually recommend anywhere from 8 to 14 interviews depending on how difficult the audience is to reach.

-Here's an inside look at the IDI process:
+Here's an inside look at the IDI process.

-Kickoff: It all starts with the kickoff meeting.
+It all starts with the kickoff meeting.
 Here is where market research pros will walk clients through the finer details of the project.
 This includes reviewing the objectives, timeline, interview criteria, honorariums, and more.

 Learn more about market research kickoff meetings and what should be covered.

-Recruiting: The recruiting process is when the market research team will start seeking interview candidates.
-Depending on how specific the interview criteria is, this process could last a week or less, or several weeks.
+The recruiting process is when the market research team will start seeking interview candidates.
+Depending on how specific the interview criteria are, this process could last a week or less, or several weeks.

 Learn more about what makes a great research interviewer.

-Reporting: In this step, the market research team takes the findings from all of the interviews and presents them in an IDI market research report.
+In this step, the market research team takes the findings from all of the interviews and presents them in an IDI market research report.
 Audio files can also be included in the report package so clients are able to go back and listen to interviews if needed.

-Debrief: After the report has been delivered, the market research team will review the findings.
+After the report has been delivered, the market research team will review the findings.
 The discussion will cover the background and methodology of the study briefly and then focus on the key findings from the research.

 Drive Research is a full-service market research company specializing in in-depth interviews.
 We work with brands from across the country to execute IDIs whether it be in person, via phone, or through video conferencing.